Salary Breakdown

 + _Uniforms and Equipment provided at no cost_

-+ _Full Time, Permanent, Excellent Benefits, Career Progression_
++ Permanent, Excellent Benefits, Career Progression

 + _Paid Training_

-As a Security Bike Patrol Officer, you will serve and safeguard clients in a range of industries such as Commercial Real Estate, Healthcare, Education, Government and more.
+As a Security Patrol Officer, you will serve and safeguard clients in a range of industries such as Commercial Real Estate, Healthcare, Education, Government and more.

 **Responsibilities:**